-In an effort to promote the need to identify workforce development opportunities that enable students to be prepared to succeed in the new economy, VSBA has designated the month of April as VSBA Workforce Readiness Month with April 12, 2023, designated as Workforce Readiness Day in Virginia.
+To promote the need to identify workforce development opportunities that enable students to be prepared to succeed in the economy, VSBA has designated the month of April as VSBA Workforce Readiness Month, with April 16, 2024, designated as Workforce Readiness Day in Virginia.

-The VSBA Task Force on Workforce Readiness was established by the Board of Directors in 2015 to study how career and technical education programs are being implemented in Virginia school divisions and how these programs are preparing the state's future workforce.
+The VSBA Task Force on Workforce Readiness was established by the VSBA Board of Directors in 2015 to study how career and technical education programs are being implemented in Virginia school divisions and how these programs are preparing the state's future workforce.

-The task force has been vital in providing federal, state, and local school boards with best practices for developing and expanding Career and Technical Education (CTE) as well as workforce readiness programs that offer training on skill sets that will allow students to be globally competitive.
+The Task Force has been vital in providing federal, state and local school boards with best practices for developing and expanding Career & Technical Education (CTE) as well as workforce readiness programs that offer training on skill sets that will allow students to be globally competitive.
 It is also critical that we collaborate with the business industry and the community college system to ensure that students have early access and opportunity to participate in workforce readiness programs.

-VSBA will publicize Workforce Readiness Month in our newsletter, on the VSBA website, through social media and will send out a statewide news release urging news organizations to provide coverage of local activities.
+VSBA will publicize Workforce Readiness Month in our newsletter, on the VSBA website, and through social media.
 School divisions are encouraged to issue their own news releases, and it would be helpful if divisions would apprise the VSBA of any related activities taking place in their division.
 Potential activities could include:

-- Adopt a proclamation similar to the one adopted by the VSBA Board of Directors (see enclosed). - Write a letter to the editor or contact a local reporter to see if they will do a story about workforce readiness or CTE initiatives taking place in the division. - Host an event on Workforce Readiness Dav. - Hold school or division student contests (poster, video, writing, etc.) around the importance of workforce readiness programs in preparing students beyond graduation. - Highlight workforce readiness and/or CTE programs and partnerships on your website and social media channels throughout the month. - Recognize your CTE staff and/or workforce readiness business partners at a school board meeting during April. - Conduct workforce readiness workshops with business and community college partners, highlight existing programs currently offered in the school division.
+- Adopt a proclamation similar to the one adopted by the VSBA Board of Directors (see enclosed). - Write a letter to the editor or contact a local reporter to see if they will do a story about workforce readiness or CTE initiatives taking place in the division. - Host an event on Workforce Readiness Day. - Hold school or division student contests (poster, video, writing, etc.) around the importance of workforce readiness programs in preparing students beyond graduation. - Highlight workforce readiness and/or CTE programs and partnerships on your division's website and/or social media channels throughout the month. - Recognize your division's CTE staff and/or workforce readiness business partners at a school board meeting during April. - Conduct workforce readiness workshops with business and community college partners, highlighting existing programs currently offered in the school division.

-This guide includes several resources to assist you in these efforts, including references to the six goals, a sample news release, and a proclamation adopted by the VSBA Board of Directors.
+This guide includes several resources to assist you in these efforts, including references to the Task Force's five goals, a sample news release, and a proclamation adopted by the VSBA Board of Directors.

-We hope you will take advantage of this opportunity to spread awareness, examine and discuss strategies, and review current trends and best practices that will positively impact the educational outcomes for all students.
+We hope you will take advantage of this opportunity to spread awareness, examine and discuss strategies, and review current trends and best practices related to workforce development that will positively impact the educational outcomes for all students.